Even the bees are amazed

-KLAUS FARTHOFER BREAKS LIMITS.
-HIS HONEY CREATIONS MAKE EVERYTHING KNOWN IN THE SHADOW.
-THERE ARE TASTE EXPLOSIONS IN THE SIGN OF THE BEE.
+KLAUS FARTHOFER BREAKS BORDERS.
+HIS HONEY CREATIONS PUT EVERYTHING KNOWN IN THE SHADE.
+THERE ARE TASTE EXPLOSIONS IN THE SIGN OF THE BEES.

-First of all, there is no talk.
-First of all, it costs.
-As much as Klaus Farthofer likes to talk about his bees, honey and beekeeping, he is so silent - first of all.
-"Try, then talk," he says curtly.
-Obviously, the beekeeper from Schwaz knows exactly why he strictly adheres to this order.
-All sorts of glasses are on a beautiful tasting presentation stand, all of which bear the clear, coherent logo of the Farthofer apiary.
-Classic with screw cap are there and even more classic mason jars with the well-known red rubber ring.
+First of all, there is no talking.
+First of all, there is tasting.
+As much as Klaus Farthofer likes to talk about his bees, honey and beekeeping, he is silent - for now.
+"Taste, then talk," he says tersely.
+The beekeeper from Schwaz obviously knows exactly why he strictly adheres to this order.
+On a beautiful tasting-present stand all kinds of jars, all with the clear, coherent logo of the Farthofer beekeeping.
+Classic ones with screw caps are there and even more classic preserving jars with the familiar red rubber ring.
 In a small bowl are small spoons.
-And here we go.
+And off we go.

-The beekeeper unscrews the first glass, takes a spoon and dips it.
-He brings out a beautiful dark brown honey mass and the honey tastes so full and velvety and deep and tasty, as really good honey tastes.
-"This is our normal honey," he explains and it is clear that the word "normal" builds up some tension.
+The beekeeper unscrews the first jar, takes a spoon and dips it in.
+A beautiful dark brown mass of honey he pulls out, and the honey tastes as rich and velvety and deep and delicious as really good honey tastes.
+"This is our normal honey," he explains, and it's clear that there's some tension built up with the word "normal."

-At the beginning of October, the Schwazer was informed that his honey had reached the highest score in the Honey Award of the National Beekeeping Association with 80 out of 80 points.
-Yes, even with honey, there are testers who, like their better known colleagues in wine or liquor from many small sensory details and scientifically verifiable facts to judge the entire work.
-This is not the first gold medal for the products of the family Farthofer, to which not only humans but quite a lot of industrious bees count.
-Their sticks are fairly well distributed in the silver region.
-They stand in their own garden in Schwaz, in Vomperbach, on the Weerberg, on the Pillberg, in Gallzein and in Stans.
-At their various locations, they are looked after and persuaded with much dedication to exchange their honey.
-"From the spring, when they start to fly, every ninth day I go to each floor, except when elephants are hailing or I am breeding the queen bees.
-To look into the sticks too often is not good at all.
-They do not like that,"says Klaus.
+It was only at the beginning of October that the man from Schwaz was informed that his honey had achieved the highest score of 80 out of 80 points in the honey awards of the Provincial Beekeeping Association.
+Yes, even with honey there are testers who, similar to their better-known colleagues with wine or schnapps, are able to judge the overall work from many small sensory details and scientifically verifiable facts.
+This is not the first gold medal for the products of the Farthofer family, which includes not only people but quite a few busy bees.
+Their hives are quite fairly distributed in the Silver Region.
+They are in their own garden in Schwaz, in Vomperbach, on the Weerberg, on the Pillberg, in Gallzein and in Stans.
+At their various locations, they are looked after and persuaded with much dedication to trade in their honey.
+"Starting in the spring, when they start flying, I'm at every hive every ninth day, unless it's hailing elephants or I'm doing something with the queen bees' breeding.
+Looking into the hives too often is not good at all.
+They don't like that," Klaus knows.

-A working bee lives between five and six weeks, the winter bee must be able to survive between three and five months and the drones, yes, the male bees, whose sole purpose is to make the queen happy, are thrown out at the end of the bee year.
+A worker bee lives between five and six weeks, the winter bee must be able to survive between three and five months, and the drones, yes, the male bees whose only purpose in life is to please the queen, are kicked out at the end of the bee year.
 "These are the drone battles," says the beekeeper.
-Anyone who is confronted as a layman with expertise and realizes that it is the tiny multiplication table, to which the knowing counterpart is forced to limit himself, fades slightly.
-The very fact that a beehive always has an operating temperature of 34 to 35 degrees, both summer and winter, and miraculously manages to maintain that temperature and defy heat like bitter cold, makes buff.
-Those who rely on the common knowledge that bees are among the most important pollinators in the world and make a priceless contribution not only to the preservation of wild and cultivated plants, but also to the yields, return to safe ground.
-No wonder that Klaus Farthofer was at the forefront in the fall of 2015, when the city of Schwaz created a model flower meadow to feed the bees.
-At that time as well as today, the passionate beekeeper emphasizes that private garden owners already create an extremely valuable habitat for the local honey bees with their two square meters of flower meadow.
-It is also valuable what they make of it.
+Anyone who is confronted with expertise as a layman and realizes that it is the teeny-tiny multiplication tables to which the knowledgeable counterpart is forced to confine himself, pales slightly.
+The mere fact that a beehive always has an operating temperature of 34 to 35 degrees - summer and winter - and that the bees miraculously manage to maintain this temperature and defy both heat and bitter cold, makes one gobsmacked.
+One returns to safer ground if one relies on the general knowledge that bees are among the world's most important pollinators and make a priceless contribution not only to the preservation of wild and cultivated plants, but also to yields.
+No wonder Klaus Farthofer was at the forefront in the fall of 2015 when the city of Schwaz planted a model flower meadow to provide food for the bees.
+Then as now, the passionate bee man emphasizes that private garden owners create an extremely valuable habitat for native honey bees with just two square meters of flower meadow.
+Valuable is also, what they make from it.
 Honey.

 Honey.
-The bee makes him.
-He tastes good.
+The bee makes it.
+He tastes.
 And he is healthy.
-So far so good.
-But whoever still thinks honey is honey is mistaken.
-Yes, now the dramaturgy goes into the second round.
+So far, so good.
+But anyone who still thinks honey is honey is exorbitantly mistaken.
+Yes, now the dramatization goes into the second round.

-Klaus Farthofer picks up the next glass and takes a tasting with the spoon.
-The consistency is tougher than that of the "normal" cream honey, it is brown and barely touches her tongue and palate, makes it bumm.
-It's an explosion that happens there and in a split second conjures an astonished-happy smile in the face.
-It is reminiscent of Nutella, but this famous spread quickly fades to sugary-fat Fadesse.
-"This is our honey with hazelnut - a pure natural product made from 74 percent creamy honey, 25 percent hazelnut mousse and one percent organic cocoa," explains Farthofer, who lets the other's reaction be grinning.
-Is she limited to the word "wow"?
-It is the grin of a connoisseur, the reaction of those who try this honey with hazelnut for the first time must be similar.
-The taste melts holistically, not unlike the honey in the mouth, and the temptation to get another spoon is not small.
+Klaus Farthofer picks up the next jar and takes out a taste with his spoon.
+The consistency is more viscous than that of "normal" cream honey, it is brown and as soon as it touches the tongue and palate, it goes boom.
+It's an explosion that happens and brings an amazed-happy smile to your face in a split second.
+It's distantly reminiscent of Nutella, but this familiar spread quickly fades to sugary-fat blandness.
+"This is our honey with hazelnut - a pure natural product made from 74 percent cream honey, 25 percent hazelnut mousse and one percent organic cocoa," explains Farthofer, who grins at the reaction of his counterpart.
+After all, it is limited to the word "wow".
+It is the grin of a connoisseur, the reaction of those who try this honey with hazelnut for the first time must therefore be similar.
+The taste makes you melt holistically, not unlike honey in the mouth, and the temptation to grab another spoonful right away is not small..

-But nothing there.
-A sip of water neutralises the taste buds that have fallen out of joint and the next spoon is served.
+But nix there.
+A sip of water neutralizes the out of joint taste buds and the next spoon is served.
 Honey with almond.
-Another melted "wow".
-Followed by honey with cinnamon, which shakes all Christmas, and the beekeeper opens the door to another unknown world.
-It presents itself in a wire tumbler, is more red than rosé and exudes its unmistakable aroma shortly after opening: Strawberry.
-The resulting expectation is exceeded in the mouth.
-As if the essence of a whole strawberry field was captured in honey - for just that moment.
-It is gigantic.
-"For our honey with fruit we use selected, freeze-dried fruits," explains Klaus Farthofer and the majority of people who are ringing in it make the palate rejoice: honey with aronia berry, raspberry, blueberry, blackberry and sour cherry.
-No, those who are convinced that honey is like honey and "differs only" from the fields and trees and forests where the bees used to flourish have - and this may well be said after this tasting - at all no idea.
+Again a melting "wow".
+This is followed by honey with cinnamon, which wakes up all the Christmas, and already the beekeeper opens the door to another unknown world.
+Presented in a wire-frame jar, it is more red than rosé and exudes its unmistakable aroma shortly after opening: strawberry.
+The expectation thus aroused is exceeded in the mouth.
+As if the essence of an entire strawberry field had been captured in the honey - for just this moment.
+It's gigantic.
+"For our honey with fruit, we use selected, freeze-vacuum-dried fruits," Klaus Farthofer explains, and the plural that resonates makes the palate rejoice further: Honey with aronia berry, raspberry, blueberry, Schwazberry and sour cherry.
+No, who is convinced that honey is the same honey and differs "only" by the fields and trees and forests where the bees were busy to bloom, has - it may be rightly claimed after this tasting - no idea at all.

-With its honey products, which, in addition to all sorts of propolis variations, cover the salutary, the caring products, the soothing and with the alcoholized, the well-behaved spheres, the apiary Farthofer puts all the known in the shade.
-The bees are also astonished.
+With its honey products, which cover beyond edible with all kinds of propolis variations also the welfare, with the care products the pleasant and with the alcoholized the bekömmlich beschwipsenden spheres, the beekeeping Farthofer puts everything known in the shade.
+There also the bees marvel.

-SAY THE QUEEN: SO, NOW THE YEAR IS ENDING."
+SAYS THE QUEEN: SO, NOW THE YEAR IS COMING TO AN END."

-The fruit press of the fruit and horticultural society Schwaz elicits up to 70,000 lit…
+The fruit press of the Schwaz Fruit and Horticulture Association extracts up to 70,000 lit…